-Join Elena as she dresses as a boy for a fantastic journey to Monterrey -- home of the great glassblowers! -- in an enchanting story filled with magic realism that celebrates the people who refuse to give up on their passions, no matter who tells them no.
+Join Elena as she dresses as a boy for a fantastic journey to Monterrey — home of the great glassblowers! — in an enchanting story filled with magic realism that celebrates the people who refuse to give up on their passions, no matter who tells them no.

 For a diverse selection of picture books starring Mighty Girls, visit our Picture Books section.

 "Along the way [Elena] meets a burro, a roadrunner, and a coyote, helping each of them accomplish their goals as she blows tunes through her father's cast-off glassblowing pipe.
 Arriving in Monterrey, our little "muchacho" is mocked at first, but soon silences her detractors (who continue to think she's a boy) when she creates beautiful glass stars through her pipe.
 If only her Papa could see what she can do!
 Perhaps if she blows a giant bird (golondrina), she can fly home.
 A lovely story penned by Campbell Geeslin, with lyrical acrylic and crayon art by the illustrator of Jonah Winter's Frida, Ana Juan." — Emilie Coulter, Amazon.com Reviews